Genetic Fact Sheets for Parents

 Is genetic testing available?

-Genetic testing, looks for changes in the pair of genes that causes LCHADD.
+Genetic testing for LCHADD can be done on a blood sample.
+Genetic testing, also called DNA testing, looks for changes in the pair of genes that causes LCHADD.
 About 70% of children with LCHADD have one particular change in both genes of this pair.

 DNA testing is not necessary to diagnose your child.
 It can be helpful for carrier testing or prenatal diagnosis, discussed below.